 How to Get Rid of Door to Door Salespeople Once and For All!

-by Catherine R, July 3rd
+by Nelson James, July 3rd

 Do you need a new alarm system?
 Pest control?
 Books, cleaning products, a new vacuum cleaner?
 If you live in the suburbs, odds are good that you won’t even need to leave your house to have the opportunity to purchase a wide array of goods and services: Summer is the season of door-to-door salespeople.

 Some people must be excited to see these folks.
 After all, companies are still sending out hundreds of sales reps (often college kids on break) into neighborhoods all over the country to make appointments for services or sell products, so the practice must be effective.
 Many people, however, dread the ring of the doorbell on a weekday afternoon.
 How do you get rid of the door-to-door salesman, once and for all?
 We have an idea.